Working in education and seeking private health insurance? You might want to consider Teachers Health's range of policy options.

 - Your income level.
 This can affect your eligibility for a private health insurance rebate.

 - If you are a single parent.
-Single parent pricing is available on some Teachers Health Fund products.
+Single parent pricing is available on some Teachers Health products.

 When you are admitted to hospital, the excess is the amount you will have to pay to contribute towards the cost of your private health insurance claim.
 The payment of this lump sum will result in your premium rate being reduced.